 The University's noncancelable operating leases provide for renewal options for periods from one to three years at their fair rental value at the time of renewal.
 In the normal course of business, operating leases are generally renewed or replaced by other leases and are generally payable on a monthly basis.
-Total rental payments were \$59,237 for fiscal year 2002.
+Total rental payments for fiscal year 2003 were \$304,098, including regular payments of \$266,298 and contingent payments, on a per copy basis, of \$37,800.